iron-fish/website/blog/2023-03-29-community-spotlight-null.md

 author_image_url: "/img/blog/Neil.png"
 author_description: Neil is Content Marketing Manager at Iron Fish
 hide_table_of_contents: true
-title: "Community Spotlight: Null"
+title: "Community Spotlight: null"
-description: Interview with Iron Fish community member Null
+description: Interview with Iron Fish community member null
 image: /img/blog/spotlights/NULL.png
 tags: [ironfish, community, Null, privacy, crypto, interview]
 ---

-From the early days of Iron Fish, Null has been a consistently engaged and supportive community member who has gone above and beyond helping users across both the English and Russian language [Discord](https://discord.com/invite/EkQkEcm8DH) channels.
+From the early days of Iron Fish, null has been a consistently engaged and supportive community member who has gone above and beyond helping users across both the English and Russian language [Discord](https://discord.com/invite/EkQkEcm8DH) channels.
 His contributions have helped make our community especially welcoming, and we were glad to catch up with him and learn about what brought him to Iron Fish.

 ### Tell us a little bit about yourself.